andreasabel/inCode/entry/functor-combinatorpedia.md

 ```

 What does it mean exactly when we say that `hmap` and `hbimap` "preserve the
 enhanced structure"?
-Well, for example, `ListF f a` is essentially a list of
+Well, for example, the type
+`newtype ListF f a = ListF [f a]` is essentially a list of `f a`s. `hmap` will
-`f a`s. `hmap` will swap out and replace each `f a`, but it must *preserve the
+swap out and replace each `f a`, but it must *preserve the relative order*
-relative order* between each of the original `f a`s.
-And it must preserve the
+between each of the original `f a`s.
+And it must preserve the length of the
-length of the list.
+list.
 It's a complete "in-place swap".
-This is formalizing by
+This is formalizing by requiring
-requiring `hmap id == id` and `hbimap id id == id`.
+`hmap id == id` and `hbimap id id == id`.

 You can also always "lift" a functor value into its transformed type.
 We
 abstract over this by using `inject` (for single-argument functors) and `inL`